apache/shardingsphere/document/en/content/01-overview/_index.md

 [![Download](https://img.shields.io/badge/release-download-orange.svg)](https://github.com/shardingjdbc/sharding-jdbc-doc/raw/master/dist/sharding-proxy-2.1.0-SNAPSHOT-assembly-v1.tar.gz)

-Database proxy.
+It is a database proxy.
 Deploy as a stateless server, support MySQL protocol for now.

 * Use standard MySQL protocol, application do not care about whether proxy or real MySQL.
 * Any MySQL command line and UI workbench supported in theoretically.
 MySQL Workbench are fully compatible right now.